 Almonty has announced that it has obtained the clearance and acceptance by the Lending Bank, KfW-IPEX Bank, of the final technical due diligence report on the Sangdong Mine Development Project submitted by the Independent Engineer.
-The final acceptance of the Independent Engineer's report signifies the clearance of certain pending issues related to compliance with the Equator Principles and, therefore, the project is now moving forward to the next stage of financial closure.
+The final acceptance of the Independent Engineer's report signifies the clearance of certain pending issues related to compliance with the Equator Principles.